MikeGongolidis/think/README.md

 2. In the root folder, activate the virtual environment and install the dependencies.
 3. In the django folder, run the server.

+# Project Structure

+Check avneets repo to see how she created the structure